 Read more about FEE-HELP and how to apply on the StudyAssist website.

-For 2018, eligible students can borrow up to the FEE‑HELP limit to pay their tuition fees.
+For 2019, eligible students can borrow up to the FEE‑HELP limit to pay their tuition fees.
 The FEE‑HELP loan limit is $104,440 for most students.

 This is a lifetime limit and is not reset or ‘topped up’ by any repayments that you make.
 The FEE‑HELP limit is the total amount available to eligible students under both the FEE‑HELP and VET FEE‑HELP loan schemes.
 Any amount you borrow under either FEE‑HELP or VET FEE‑HELP will reduce your FEE‑HELP balance until you have reached the FEE‑HELP limit.